-During the fourth professional experience placement, the mentor teacher and supervisor are required to complete the relevant Assessment Forms.
+During the fourth Professional Experience placement, the mentor teacher and supervisor are required to complete the relevant Assessment Forms.
 Further assessment information, assessment guidelines, support and At Risk processes are provided in this handbook.

 Pre-service teachers are awarded a mark out of 10.
-In order to pass the professional experience placement, a pass mark must be awarded by both the mentor teacher and supervisor.
+In order to pass the Professional Experience placement, a pass mark must be awarded by both the mentor teacher and supervisor.
 The assessment form includes all of the Graduate Teacher Standards which the pre-service teacher is expected to demonstrate meeting.

-Mentor teachers, supervisors and/or Principals are asked to alert the Curtin Professional Experience Office as soon as possible during the placement if they have any concerns that might indicate that a pre-service teacher is At Risk of not passing the professional experience placement.
+Mentor teachers, supervisors and/or Principals are asked to alert the Curtin Professional Experience Office as soon as possible during the placement if they have any concerns that might indicate that a pre-service teacher is At Risk of not passing the Professional Experience placement.

-Please note that both the professional experience placement and the AfGT must be passed in order to pass the fourth professional experience unit.
+Please note that all assessment items, including the professional plan, the Professional Experience placement, and the AfGT must be passed in order to pass the fourth Professional Experience unit.